Adroiti/docs-for-code-review-tools/tfsec/azure-storage-enforce-https.md

 Microsoft recommends that you always require secure transfer for all of your storage accounts.

-**Resolution**: Only allow secure connection for transfering data into storage accounts.
+**Resolution**: Only allow secure connection for transferring data into storage accounts.

 ## Examples